 [TS 36.304, clause 5.2.4.8.1]

-In addition to normal cell reselection, the UE shall use an autonomous search function to detect at least previously visited allowed CSG cells on non-serving frequencies, including inter-RAT frequencies, according to the performance requirements specified in [10], when at least one CSG ID is included in the UE’s CSG whitelist.
+In addition to normal cell reselection, the UE shall use an autonomous search function to detect at least previously visited allowed CSG cells on non-serving frequencies, including inter-RAT frequencies, according to the performance requirements specified in [10], when at least one CSG ID is included in the UE’s Permitted CSG list.
 The UE may also use autonomous search on the serving frequency.
-The UE shall disable the autonomous search function for CSG cells if the UE’s CSG whitelist is empty.
+The UE shall disable the autonomous search function for CSG cells if the UE’s Permitted CSG list is empty.

 NOTE: The UE autonomous search function, per UE implementation, determines when and/or where to search for allowed CSG cells.